Hazmadd/AntiI-nside-Terrain-Violation/README.md

 - Teleports players to a safe location upon InsideTerrain violation.
 - Sends chat messages to players notifying them of the violation.
 - Logs the violation to the server console.
-- Supports integration with Discord webhooks to send violation reports.
+~~- Supports integration with Discord webhooks to send violation reports.~~

 ## Installation